How to Practice Mindfulness

 Some research has shown that mindfulness practices can have positive impacts on mental health.
 David Creswell, associate professor of psychology at Carnegie Mellon University, focuses his research on health psychology and neuroscience to understand mental health.
-His mindfulness research shows that practicing mindfulness can reduce anxiety and depression by concentrating on mindful well-being.
+His mindfulness research for The International Journal for the Advancement of Psychological Theory shows that practicing mindfulness can reduce anxiety and depression by concentrating on mindful well-being.

-A study conducted by Daphne Davis and Jeffrey Hayes at Pennsylvania State University to research the benefits of mindfulness to consider it as a successful treatment.
+A study conducted by Daphne Davis and Jeffrey Hayes at Pennsylvania State University to research the benefits of mindfulness to consider it as a successful treatment (APA PDF Source).
 Some of the Davis and Hayes' findings include: